HalfCentaurHalfHorse/Data-Visualization-/Project3.md

 package.
 (Note: for this package you need `data("DoctorVisits")` to load the data.)

-1. We will consider `visits` to be the dependent variable.
-Create a new factor column, `numvisits`, based on `visits`, that contains three
+a.
+We will consider `visits` to be the dependent variable.
+Create a new
+    factor column, `numvisits`, based on `visits`, that contains three
     levels: “0”, “1”, and “2+”.
 (Tidyverse option:
     `forcats::fct_collapse()`).
 Why is this a reasonable choice?